NikolasMoatsos/Belief-in-Supernatural-Evil-and-Guns-Analysis/README.md

 The study tries to link the belief in supernatural evil with a range of gun policy attitudes, by testing theoretical arguments regarding this linkage.

+In this project various methods were used to study the association, namely logistic regression, linear regression and different decision trees.

 ## Data
 The dataset is based on the responses of *The Wave Four of the Baylor Religion Survey (BRS)*, which was conducted in January of 2014.
 This survey took a random sample of 1572 non-institutionalized respondents with ages from 18 and over, who reside in the continental United States.